Home

 Blended Whisky

-As the name suggests, blended whisky is a mix of whiskies from different distilleries.
+As the name suggests, blended whisky is a mix of whiskies from different distilleries, and it makes up the majority of Scotch whisky production.
 Producers carefully meticulously combine various whiskies to create a consistent flavour.
-Blended whiskies can be made by combining malt whisky with grain whisky, two or more grain whiskies or two or more single malt whiskies, hence why double malt varieties fall into this category.
+While distilleries can only use malted barley for single malt whisky and it must come from just one distillery, blended whiskies can be made by combining malt whisky with another grain whisky such as corn, rye or wheat, two or more grain whiskies or two or more single malt whiskies, hence why double malt varieties fall into this category.

 So, in summary, a single malt whisky is made at one distillery solely from malted barley whereas double malt is a form of blended whisky made by combining single malt whiskies from different distilleries.